vpp-dev/vpp-release-notes/README.md

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 25.10 release, generated as on Mon Jul 21 03:14:42 UTC 2025.
+These are the *DRAFT* release notes for the upcoming VPP 25.10 release, generated as on Tue Jul 22 03:06:16 UTC 2025.

 HIGHLIGHTS-PLACEHOLDER